Lizz1102/blog-full-stack-react-node-mongodb/README.md

 ### Domain

-- lookat-her.com TODO: Find a better name??
-Decide before publishing
+- Name.
+Personal?
+Tech?
+TBD
-- LESS IS MORE.
-Baby step.
-Publish something small.
-Don't overthink.
-Let go of perfectionism.
-Focus is 'doing it'.
+- LESS IS MORE

 ### Frontend